 The INI is the educational partner of , a university-wide, multidisciplinary initiative that involves more than 50 faculty and 100 graduate students.
 Through its research, CyLab builds upon over two decades of Carnegie Mellon's leadership in information technology.

-Carnegie Mellon, through the INI and CyLab, has been designated by the National Security Agency as a Center of Academic Excellence in Information Assurance Education and a Center of Academic Excellence in Research.
+Carnegie Mellon, through the INI and CyLab, has been designated by the National Security Agency as a National Center of Academic Excellence in Information Assurance Education (CAE-IAE), a National Center of Academic Excellence in Research (CAE-R) and a National Center of Excellence in Cyber Operations (CAE-Cyber Ops).
 In that capacity, CyLab and the INI participate in the:

 The INI builds on the collaborative and interdisciplinary culture of Carnegie Mellon.
 The INIare drawn from: